 His 1996 biography of Walter B. Wriston, the late chairman and CEO of what is now Citigroup, was a finalist in the 1997 Financial Times/Booz-Allen & Hamilton Global Business Books awards.
 Zweig also initiated and edited "The Asset Securitization Handbook," published in 1989 by Dow Jones-Irwin.

-Zweig, 67, holds a B. A. in behavioral psychology from Hamilton College and an M.B.A in management from the Baruch College Graduate School of Business.
-He is married and lives in New York City.
+Zweig, 77, holds a B. A. in behavioral psychology from Hamilton College and an M.B.A in management from the Baruch College Graduate School of Business.
+He is married and lives in New York City and Edgartown, Massachusetts.